 3. Determine Metrics to Track and How to Track Them

 If possible, find benchmarks so you can define what success looks like.
 A great place to start is by reviewing this report from HubSpot which compares social media results, broken down by industry.
-However, your business and your specific initiative is unique, so you will often need to look for information on a more granular level by monitoring the success of your competitors and by tracking your own progress over time.
+However, your business and your specific initiative is unique.
+So you will often need to look for information on a more granular level by monitoring the success of your competitors and by tracking your own progress over time.

-4. Analyze Results and Adjust
+4. Analyze Your Social Media Results and Adjust

 Once you have everything in place it’s time set the ball in motion.
 Schedule your posts, track their success, analyze the results and use those results to determine your next move.
-With a little experimentation and time you will begin to see what is and is not working and you will build up historical data that will show your progress so you can set new goals based on concrete information.
+With a little experimentation and time you will begin to see what is and is not working.
+And you will build up historical data that will show your progress so you can set new goals based on concrete information.

 For additional reading check out these posts from my fellow bloggers.
 As I mentioned, this is a hot topic and one that is well worth a little research.

 Why it takes so long to achieve social media success by Mark Schaefer

 3 Ways to Measure the Value of Your Social Media Marketing Program by Debbie Friez

 So…Is That Good?
 The Complete Beginner’s Guide to Benchmarking on Social Media by Kevan Lee